ThangDang1604/Tuya-to-React/README.md

-# Thang Dang technical interview
+# Get Tuya device from Python Flask to React
 ## Task
-Make a Django backend to read temperature for a tuya device with device_id: bfda0de9486ca26979ijfl Which can be fully accessible through the following test project on tuya developer account: https://auth.tuya.com/?from=http%3A%2F%2Fplatform.tuya.com%2F
+Make a Django backend to read temperature for a tuya device with device_id Which can be fully accessible through the following test project on tuya developer account:

-Navigate to cloud> open project> devices tab and you can see the above device with the name ( Thermostat new White valve).
+Navigate to cloud> open project> devices tab and you can see the device.
 When you successfully read temp you need to make two APIs. one for getting temp and another to set the temp on the device.

 Then make a front-end app in react to allow users to sign up with their email address and see their device.